Change Control Management and its steps

 Article Thumbnail

 When an organization plans and undertakes a project, it has to keep room for expected or unexpected changes.
 Changes during the project are unavoidable.
 The reasons can be manifold.
-The change could occur due to a sudden shortage of manpower, or due to weather conditions, or due to customer requirements.
-Organizations need to develop a mechanism to manage these changes and subsequently take a decision on accepting or rejecting these changes based on their analysis.
-The change that is accepted should be responded to.
+The change could occur due to a sudden shortage of manpower, weather conditions, or customer requirements.
+Organizations need to develop a mechanism to manage these changes and subsequently decide whether to accept or reject them based on their analysis.
+The change that is received should be responded to.
 This makes the development of a change control management system a necessity.
-This is essential to ensure that the project does not get off track and remains within the budget.
+This is essential to ensure the project does not get off track and remains within the budget.
 This necessitates the creation of a whole new course of action.
 Here, we will first learn what is change control in Project Management and then we will discuss the steps of effective change control.
 So, let us start with change control.

 Change control management

-Change control is an approach, a method to manage the changes that affect the baseline of the project and that have the potential to get the project off track.
+Change control is an approach, a method to manage the changes that affect the project's baseline and potentially get the project off track.
 It is a systematic approach used for managing all the changes being made in the course of the project.
-It is a system that the project teams use to make changes to a project that has already been approved.
+It is a system that the project teams use to make changes to an already approved project.
 The changes could pertain to budget (addition or subtraction in the budget), timelines, and milestones.
-The change could even be related to the team where new people could be added or some old ones are removed as the project progresses.
+The change could even be related to the team, where new people could be added or some old ones are removed as the project progresses.
 Change control is a mechanism to capture the change from the point it is identified during every step of the project cycle.
-The aim of this exercise is to ensure that only those changes are made which are actually required and unnecessary or the changes which are not needed are not made.
+This exercise aims to ensure that only those changes are made which are actually required and unnecessary or the changes which are not needed are not made.
 Obviously, you would not like to disturb the project for any not-so-good reason.
-Because, if you do so, you would be wasting valuable resources and invaluable time.
+If you do so, you will be wasting valuable resources and invaluable time.
 Change control in Project Management also makes sure that all the stakeholders have a say in or agree on the process of revising the basic elements of the project when the need arises.
 Change control management assumes a special significance when the project is a part of a bigger program because if the change is not managed the repercussions can be wide.

-Change control is a part, a distinct element of Change Management. which is done in a sequence of steps.
+Change control is a part, a distinct element of Change Management, which is done in a sequence of steps.
 Being a distinct concept, it involves assessing the suggested changes and ascertaining if they should be implemented.
 Change control has to be effective so that it causes minimum disruption.
-There is a process, a sequence of steps as mentioned earlier, to manage the change control.
+As mentioned earlier, there is a process, a sequence of steps to manage change control.
 Below, we describe the steps for effective change control.

 Steps for effective change control